 Kimothy Walker of Ottawa Media Group and Joan Weinman of The Melbourne Group were partners in the project, two years in the making.

-The 178-page book was primarily funded by none local organizations, who each received a large order of books with custom dust cover jackets and two-page profiles.
+The 178-page book was primarily funded by nine local organizations, each received a large order of books with custom dust cover jackets and two-page profiles.

 Not only was the book a remarkable success, but it will be used to raise funds for important charities such as the Michaelle Jean Foundation, the Bruyere Foundation and the Royal Ottawa Foundation for Mental Health.